What are the different property types for real estate diversification?

 Related Considerations

 Management intensity varies significantly by property type.
-Residential tenants require more "hands-on" care, while commercial tenants often sign "triple-net" (NNN) leases where they pay for taxes, insurance, and maintenance themselves.
+Residential tenants require more hands-on care, while commercial tenants often sign triple-net (NNN) leases where they pay for taxes, insurance, and maintenance themselves.
 Choose the property type that matches your desired level of involvement.

 Source Reference